th-hock/EgoSmartHeaterRS485/README.md

 ## Features

 Please refer to the [Assembly und User manual](https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/extras/smart_heater.pdf).
-The [protocol description](https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/extras/Protocol%2090.60034.744_001_1.pdf) document contains a description of all the registers
+The [protocol description](https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/extras/Protocol%2090.60034.744_001_1.pdf) document contains a description of all the registers.
 Some important functions:
 - setPowerNominalValue: Activate the heater in manual mode, to switch ich to a specific power consumption.
 - setHomeTotalPower: Activate the heater in automatic mode.
 Provide the current metering value of a two-way meter.
 Negative values will cause the heater to be turned on.